codemonkeyjim/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
 Jim Pfleger

+This report analyzes data from a personal activity monitoring device, which collected the number of steps taken at 5 minute intervals through out the day.
+The data consists of two months of data from an anonymous individual collected during the months of October and November 2012.

+The data set can be downloaded from https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip and contains these variables:

+* **steps**: Number of steps taking in a 5-minute interval (missing values are coded as NA)

+* **date**: The date on which the measurement was taken in YYYY-MM-DD format

+* **interval**: Identifier for the 5-minute interval in which measurement was taken

+The dataset consists of 17,568 observations in a comma-separated-value (CSV) file.

 ## Loading and preprocessing the data

 ### Retrieve and unzip data file